 2002 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division project exhibitor of the 47th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Craig Wright, Woodlin School in Woodrow, grade 10, for the project Designing a Linear Peristaltic Pump Using Ferrofluids.
-Second place for best project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Josh Haimes, Boulder High School in Boulder, grade 12, for the project WGA Amplification and Thin Film Detection of Methicillin Resistant/Sensitive Staphylococcus aureus.
-Awarded third place for best project and winner of an all-expense paid trip to compete at the Intel ISEF was Aaron Burgess and Kristen Rasmussen, Fairview High School in Boulder, grade 11, for their project Aircraft Icing: Why Does It Happen?
+The top three Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair held in Louisville, KY May 12 - 18, 2002.
+First place went to Craig Wright, Woodlin School in Woodrow, grade 10, for the project Designing a Linear Peristaltic Pump Using Ferrofluids.
+Second place went to Josh Haimes, Boulder High School in Boulder, grade 12, for the project WGA Amplification and Thin Film Detection of Methicillin Resistant/Sensitive Staphylococcus aureus.
+Third place went to Aaron Burgess and Kristen Rasmussen, Fairview High School in Boulder, grade 11, for their project Aircraft Icing: Why Does It Happen?